Courtney Watson (politician): Early life and career

 In September 2013, Watson announced her candidacy for Howard County executive, seeking to succeed Ken Ulman.
 She was defeated by state Senator Allan Kittleman, receiving 48.7 percent of the vote in the general election.

 In March 2015, Watson launched Bridge to Give, a charitable organization.
 The organization did not collect any money or donations, instead using Facebook as a tool to bring awareness of need in different areas of the community.

 In November 2015, Watson endorsed Hillary Clinton in the 2016 Democratic Party presidential primaries.
 In 2016, Watson served as DNC delegate from Maryland's 7th congressional district in the Democratic primary, pledged to Clinton.
 She was a presidential elector in the 2016 general election from Maryland, pledged to Clinton and Tim Kaine, when she signed a letter demanding an intelligence briefing on the alleged Russian hacking.
 After Clinton's defeat, Watson said she supported Electoral College reform.

 Following the first Ellicott City flood, Watson led volunteer recovery and relief efforts in the city.

 In August 2017, motivated by the results of the 2016 presidential election and the presidency of Donald Trump, Watson filed to run for the Maryland House of Delegates in District 9B, challenging Delegate Robert Flanagan.
 The district was one of the few legislative districts targeted by the Maryland Democratic Party.
 She won the Democratic primary with 65.6 percent of the vote.
 Ahead of the general election, she was endorsed by former president Barack Obama.
 She was criticized by progressives for supporting Governor Larry Hogan's re-election campaign over Democratic nominee Ben Jealous.
 She defeated Flanagan in the general election, receiving 57.4 percent of the vote.

 In the legislature

 Watson was sworn into the Maryland House of Delegates on January 9, 2019.

 In 2020, she again served as a DNC delegate from Maryland's 7th congressional district in the Democratic primary, pledged to Joe Biden.
 Ahead of the presidential election, Watson and Jazz Lewis led an effort to get voters to apply for mail-in ballots to vote in the election.
+She again applied to run as a delegate to the 2024 Democratic National Convention, pledged to Biden, but was denied by the Maryland Democratic Party.